cruickshankrpc/GA-Project-2-TITLED/README.md

 Build a React application that:
 - Consumes a public API.
 - Has several components.
-- Includes a router with several 'pages'
+- Includes a router with several 'pages'.
 - Includes wireframes - designed before building the app.
 - Have semantically clean HTML.
-- Be deployed online
+- Be deployed online.

 ## Technologies Used
 - HTML5